austinonrails/aor_meetings_blog/_posts/2015-03-07-sxsw-web-developer-happy-hour-2015.md

 It's easily the best party for the HTTP crowd.

 Web developers of all stripes are welcome (backend, frontend...you name it)!
-Please not that the venue is 21+.
+Please note that the venue is 21+.

 Ticketbud is handmade right here in Austin, Texas!